Should We Bomb Syria (or Afghanistan or Anywhere)? You’re Asking the Wrong Question

 I know the arguments against a blanket approach to nonviolence, of course.
 World War II history books tell us armed occupied resistance and warfare against the Nazis was what brought the Holocaust to an end.
 To be antiwar in the case of WWII is equated by some as almost being pro-Holocaust.

-I’ve studied WWII military history ever since working on my first book, Operation Jedburgh: D-Day and America’s First Shadow War.
+I’ve studied WWII military history ever since working on my book Operation Jedburgh: D-Day and America’s First Shadow War.
 And lately I have been rereading Mark Kurlansky’s Non-Violence: The History of a Dangerous Idea.
 He argues that rather than ending or deterring the Holocaust, the outbreak of war against Hitler actually triggered it.
 There had been forced repatriation of Jewish people into concentration camps before war broke out, yes, but only in the isolation and brutality of wartime did Germany dare to turn concentration camps into death camps.

 To be antiwar in the case of WWII is equated by some as almost being pro-Holocaust.